Litecoin has consistently been one of the most popular cryptocurrencies since its inception in 2011.

-It was forked from the main Bitcoin source code by a developer called Charlie Lee.
+It was initially forked from the main Bitcoin source code by a developer called Charlie Lee.

-Bitcoin’s hashing algorithm, SHA256, is too light weight and can easily be implemented in dedicated hardware called ASIC.
+The rationale behind the LTC fork was that Bitcoin's hashing algorithm, SHA256, was too lightweight and therefore could easily be implemented in dedicated hardware chips called ASICs.

-Litecoin substitutes SHA256 for Scrypt, which is a heavier algorithm that consumes more memory in order to perform Proof of Work (PoW).
+Charlie Lee then substituted the SHA256 hashing algorithm for Scrypt, which is a heavier algorithm that consumes more memory in order to perform Proof of Work (PoW).

-The high memory consumption by Scrypt makes it more expensive to create specialized hardware.
-Unfortunately, this type of hardware was quickly developed for Scrypt, making CPU and GPU mining unprofitable.
+The high memory consumption by Scrypt makes it more expensive to mine using specialized hardware.

-CPU mining became obsolete when popular mining programs were migrated to AMD GPU’s.
+Then, around 2012 to 2013, CPU mining became obsolete when popular Bitcoin mining programs were migrated to scrypt for AMD GPU's.

-The Litecoin GPU mining era also ended in 2014 when a bear market caused enormous losses for miners and investors.
+The GPU mining craze would not last very long either - The Litecoin GPU mining era ended in 2014 when a bear market caused enormous losses for miners and investors.

-During this time Scrypt ASIC machines appeared and, together with the bear market, made GPU mining unfeasible.
+During this time, Chinese-designed Scrypt ASIC machines flooded the markets and, together with the crypto bear market of that year, made GPU mining a thing of the past.